BeaudoinA/netSGCCA/README.md

 explor_param creates a search grid of the parameters in order to find the optimals parameters.
 This function creates a dataframe in order to test each combination of the paramaters and adds to this dataframe the different values of the criteria used.
-The criteria used to determine the best parameters are :
+The criteria used to determine the best parameters are : <br/>
-    - the sparsity (the number of zero variables),
+    - the sparsity (the number of zero variables),<br/>
     - the adequacy of data (if there are blocks associated with graphs and one block without graph the R2 of a PLS regression is recovered.
 If there are just one block associated with a graph and a block without a graph, it's the sum of the squared correlation between the block with a graph and the block without a graph.
-And in the case where all blocks are associated with graphs, we recovered the average of the mean variances explained by each block),
+And in the case where all blocks are associated with graphs, we recovered the average of the mean variances explained by each block),<br/>
     - the graph irregularity (The average of the weight vectors variance within communities.
 We use the Louvain algorithm to find communities).